-The Directors are responsible for the preparation of financial statements for each financial year, which gives a true and fair view of the state of affairs of the Guaranty Trust Bank (Ghana) Limited, comprising the statements of financial position at 31 December 2019 and the statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes.
-In preparing these financial statements, the directors have selected suitable accounting policies and applied them consistently, made judgements and estimates that are reasonable and prudent and followed International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) and adopted by the Institute of Chartered Accountants, Ghana (ICAG) as well as complied with the requirement of the Companies Act, 2019 (Act 992) and the Banks and Specialized Deposit-Taking Institutions Act, 2016 (Act 930) with special mention of the adoption of IFRS 16 in the preparation of the Financial Statements for the year ended 31 December 2019.
-The Bank has elected to use the modified retrospective approach with no restatement.
+The Directors are responsible for the preparation of financial statements for each financial year, which gives a true and fair view of the state of affairs of the Guaranty Trust Bank (Ghana) Limited, comprising the statements of financial position as at 31 December 2020 and the statements of comprehensive income, changes in equity and cash flows for the year then ended, and the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes.
+In preparing these financial statements, the directors have selected suitable accounting policies and applied them consistently, made judgements and estimates that are reasonable and prudent and followed International Financial Reporting Standards as issued by the International Accounting Standards Board and adopted by the Institute of Chartered Accountants, Ghana as well as complied with the requirement of the Companies Act, 2019 (Act 992) and the Banks and Specialized Deposit-Taking Institutions Act, 2016 (Act 930).
+In addition, the Directors are responsible for the preparation of the report of the directors.